dsdanielpark/Gemini-API/README.md

 ### Reusable session object
 You can continue the conversation using a reusable session.
-However, this feature is limited, and it is difficult for a package-level feature to perfectly maintain conversation_id and context.
+However, this feature is limited, and it is difficult for a package-level feature to perfectly maintain context.
 You can try to maintain the consistency of conversations same way as other LLM services, such as passing some sort of summary of past conversations to the DB.
 ```python
 from gemini import Gemini, SESSION_HEADERS
 import requests